riagarg/sano-be-test/README.md

 1. Create an endpoint that allows admin staff to place DNA Kit Orders for existing users.

-    1.1. placing an order should notify the user that the order was successfully placed.
+    1.1.
+Placing an order should notify the user that the order was successfully placed.
 We also would like to be able to specify the notification channel (`email` or `sms`).

     DNAKitOrders of type `whole-exome-sequencing` should notify users via SMS while other types should notify them via email.
 See **Email/SMS Delivery API integrations** below.